andyz2021/CS188-Projects-2024Winter/_posts/2024-01-01-team34-depth-estimation.md

 ![Augmentation]({{ '/assets/images/34/depth_anything_data_aug.png' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}
-*Figure 6: Gaussian Blurring (top left), Color Jittering (top right), CutMix Data Augmentation [(bottom)] [1]*
+*Figure 7: Gaussian Blurring (top left), Color Jittering (top right), CutMix Data Augmentation (bottom) [1]: <https://arxiv.org/pdf/2401.10891v1.pdf>*

-As seen in figure 6, two types of color distortion are added to the unlabeled images.
+As seen in figure 7, two types of color distortion are added to the unlabeled images.
 The first is Gaussian blur, in which a Gaussian distribution is convolved over an image to blur the edges and feature of the image.
 The second is color jitter, in which an image’s brightness, contrast, saturation, and hue are randomly changed.
 These two types of image augmentation do not actually affect the positions or values of the ground truth depths of the image (at any given pixel in the image, the actual depth is still the same even after the augmentation).
 Thus, they can be evaluated on the same loss function as for labeled data.

 The third type of image augmentation used was CutMix, which is a type of spatial distortion.
 A rectangular section is taken out of one training image, and then replaced with the corresponding section of a different image.
 Since the corresponding ground truth depth map is different after CutMix (taking into account the depth maps of both images used), the cost function must be modified, as discussed in the next section.